Missing Documents Before an Audit

 After

-• Update processes that created the gap.
+• Update the internal record process that created each gap.

 Download